-If you need to repeat a unit or units as a result of not achieving during the first enrolment period of the unit/s, you will have the option to repeat the unit/s by re-enrolling and paying a fee for each unit/s you wish to repeat.
-Fees for repeating unit/s are available on our website.
+If you need to repeat a unit or units as a result of not achieving during the first enrolment period of the unit/s, you will have the option to repeat the unit/s by re-enrolling free of charge for each unit/s you wish to repeat.
 Re-enrolment to repeat unit/s may not be able to occur until the next delivery period of the unit/s.